 Brainard Lake is one of my favorite engagement session locations in the Boulder area, because it’s such an easy area to access when the road is open, from mid-June through mid-October.
-And when the road is closed in winter, you can still hike up to the frozen alpine lake, like I did with Shayna and Billy for their engagement session!
+And when the road is closed in winter, you can still hike up to the frozen alpine lake!
 But easy access normally means lots of people, and it can be hard to find a quiet spot without hikers in the background.

 Not this day!
 When Alexandra and David pulled into the recreation area parking lot, we were the only people there!
 Gotta love when bad weather in Boulder keeps everyone home 😉 We hiked down along the lakeshore with their dog, who was wearing the cutest bandanas to match her humans’ outfits.

 There are lots of great spots to explore around for Brainard Lake engagement photos, and I love how you have incredible mountain views in every direction.
 We also got the most beautiful fall colors this day, even if we had to head slightly further back down the road to find actual aspen trees.
 The alpine lake sits right below the tree line, so most vegetation around the lake is lower brush and trees – but that’s perfect for photos!

 The road to Brainard Lake is open from mid-June through mid-October.
 In winter, it’s a 5 mile round-trip hike from the winter parking area to the lake.